Walker Winslow: Portland, Denver, New York

 In 1938 Winslow was living in Portland, Oregon, and working on 'Mining Life in Oregon and the Pacific Northwest' for the Federal Writers' Project.
 By 1939 he had been transferred to Denver, Colorado with the help of his new wife Helen's former father-in-law, the artist Boardman Robinson.
 Helen Elizabeth Simons (b.
 5 Sept 1908) had been married to John Whitney Robinson, and had been an actress and a dancer in New York; she knew figures from that city's literary scene, such as Sinclair Lewis and Thomas Wolfe, and herself had manuscript drafts in progress, having already published, in 1937, under the pseudonym Helen Anderson (Anderson being her mother's maiden name) the early lesbian novel Pity for women.
 In Denver, Walker and Helen became friends of Weldon Kees and his wife Ann, after they rented an apartment near the Kees.
 Weldon Kees had known not only of Helen's novel, but also had been in particular impressed by the fact that Walker had had eight poems appear in an illustrated full page of Esquire.
 Winslow was a heavy drinker, and his antics were often described in Ann Kees' letters to the Kees' friend Norris Getty.
-In one drinking binge which started on a Saturday, was fuelled by copious drinks at a dinner with the Kees on Sunday, and culminated a few days later at the house of the poet Thomas Hornsby Ferril, who at that time was a publicity man for Great Western Sugar; Winslow ended up punching the sugar company's president.
+One drinking binge, which started on a Saturday, was fuelled by copious drinks at a dinner with the Kees on Sunday, and culminated a few days later at the house of the poet Thomas Hornsby Ferril, who at that time was a publicity man for Great Western Sugar; Winslow ended up punching the sugar company's president.
 Following this he was committed to the Colorado Psychopathic Hospital.
 He separated from Helen and lived a down-and-out alcoholic's existence in New York, ending up in Bellevue Hospital.
 Helen had moved back in with her former in-laws in Colorado Springs, and arranged a divorce.